Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

-Investigating a man who died of an overdose of pheremones, Mulder and Scully are led to an Amish-like community called the Kindred and a killer who can change between male and female forms.
+Investigating a man who died of an overdose of pheremones, Mulder and Scully are led to a simple living community sect called the Kindred and a killer who can change between male and female forms.

 - Cross-Cast Role: Averted.
 Rather than have one person play Marty's male and female forms, producers wanted two actors.
 Kate Twa was hired first, so casting looked for a man who could reasonably resemble her.